nocobase/website/content/articles/how-to-build-efficient-crud-apps/index.md

 **1. Project Setup and Data Model Design (60 minutes)**

-Log in to NocoBase and create a new project, “Project Manager.”
+Log in to NocoBase and create a new project: "Project Manager."

 Use the visual interface to create the following data models:

-* Project: Title, Description, Start Date, End Date, Status
+* Project: Title, Description, Start Date, End Date, Status, Budget
 * Task: Title, Description, Due Date, Status, Priority
 * User: Name, Email, Role